bigomics/omicsplayground-doc/modules/mod7_Signature.rst

 Compare signatures
 --------------------------------------------------------------------------------

-The main goal of this panel is to identify contrasts showing similar profiles and find genes that are commonly up/down regulated between two contrasts.
+The main goal of this submodule is to identify contrasts showing similar profiles and find genes that are commonly up/down regulated between two contrasts.
 The panel is divided into two subpanels: **Pairwise scatter** and **Signature clustering**.